jmcelroy5/Biking-Across-the-US/_posts/2014-07-11-When-the-Going-Gets-Tough.md

 Five of the cyclists there were racing the Great Divide trail, a mountain bike route from Canada to Mexico.
 It's hard to explain how ridiculously hardcore that is.
 They had braved every kind of terrain, miserable weather, snow drifts 9 feet deep, impossibly steep hills, heinous injuries, and stretches as long as 150 miles with no civilization.
 The three TransAm cyclists listened wide-eyed to their stories that made biking across the country on roads, where you could at least count on a gas station every 30 miles, seem like a cakewalk.

 After an hour or so there was a break in the storm, and we all reluctantly continued on our way.
-With the sun partially out, the remainder of the descent was much more bearable, and the beautiful Grand Tetons came into view.
+With the sun partially out the remainder of the descent was much more bearable, and the beautiful Grand Tetons came into view.
 (Side note: The name literally means "big breasts."
 Who the hell let the French name our mountains?)

 The sun didn't last long, and I ended up battling more rain over the remaining 40 miles.
 I was determined to make it to Jenny Lake in Grand Teton National Park, where I knew there would be hiker/biker sites.
 Campers without vehicles receive something of a celebrity treatment in national parks - Hiker/biker campsites are cheap (often around $5), and I knew they wouldn't turn me away, even though a sign near the park entrance indicated the campground was full.